Conducting emotions

 "...I usually say that with the end of a wand I draw whole paintings...”
 (Henry J. Wood, English conductor)

 Classical music has always been a mystery to me.
-But probably it was this enigmatic nature which kept making me come back to the halls of the Philharmonic.
+But probably it was this enigmatic nature that kept making me come back to the halls of the Philharmonic.

-The conductor’s gestures, facial expressions and pantomime movements perform several functions.
-They express the reaction to the composition and determine what we are going to hear.
-Movement and music are closely connected: tempo, rhythm, meter and dynamics are both the elements of movement and the way it is expressed through.
-They arise as a natural manifestation of the musician's emotionality, his "feeling" of the melody as a response to what is experienced at the moment, and it is this which makes the conducting process complete, turning it into an art.
+The conductor’s gestures, facial expressions, and pantomime movements perform several functions.
+They express the reaction to the composition and indicate what we will hear.
+Movement and music are closely connected: tempo, rhythm, meter, and dynamics are both the elements of movement and the way it is expressed.
+They arise as a natural manifestation of the musician's emotionality, his "feeling" of the melody in response to what he experiences in the moment, and it is this that makes the conducting process complete, turning it into an art.

-Watching the plasticity, emotions and energy of the Philharmonic conductors, I strive to better understand the compositions, to find the response in my own emotions and the images born in my head when listening.
-At the same time the photographs are capturing the key moments of the performance, they become an attempt to synthesize the audial and visual channels, my own way to "see" music.
+Watching the plasticity, emotions, and energy of the Philharmonic conductors, I strive to better understand the compositions, to find a response in my own emotions and the images that arise in my mind as I listen.
+At the same time, the photographs capture key moments of the performance; they become an attempt to synthesize the auditory and visual channels, my own way to "see" music.

-As a part of the exhibition I am planning to equip every photograph with a pair of headphones where the concert recorded during the shooting is going to be played.
+As part of the exhibition, I plan to equip each photograph with a pair of headphones, and the concert recorded during the shoot will be played.
 Thus, the visitors would be able to “listen” to the emotional state of each conductor and try to relate his/her portrait to the fragment of the classical composition, as well as to compare those with their own impressions of the music performed.

-* Please see Russian description of the project on the last page of gallery.
+* Please see the Russian description of the project on the last page of the gallery.